Walker's Strings Ltd

 She has worked and taught on several small ensemble courses across the UK and appeared in concerts at Stellenbosch University in South Africa as part of the International Viola Congress.
 She has also taught internationally, holding a post for six months as a string tutor in Kuching, Borneo.

 Jayne's playing first started as a young child when she started to learn the violin at the age of 4, cello at age 16 and then later taking up the viola as a third study which then went on to be her principal study whilst being a part of the Junior RNCM.
 Jayne later went on to win the Junior RNCM Viola prize.
-She teaches 5 days a week at Walker's strings and is the string tutor at Congleton Youth Orchestra.
+She is also the string tutor at Congleton Youth Orchestra.

 For more information on Congleton Youth Orchestra visit: